LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 2. Go to the Campaign Builder.
 3. Click the Campaign for which you would like to configure Visitor Backflow Behavior.
 4. Under the engagement that you want to configure, click Behavioral Targeting.
-5. After accessing the Behavioral Targeting Library, choose to either to edit a behavior or create a new behavioral targeting.
+5. After accessing the Behavioral Targeting Library, choose to either to edit a rule or create a new behavioral targeting rule.
 6. Click Flow.
 7. Notice that the default selection is set to Abandoned.
 Click it and select Back Flow from the drop down menu.
 8. Click + Add Flow and add the URLs to all the pages that you expect a visitor to browse in the order expected to complete the desired flow.